martinius96/ESP32-eduroam/README.md

 # ESP32-eduroam
-# Buy me a coffee for more examples :)
+# Buy me a coffee for more examples :) - nobody donated yet :'(
 * https://www.paypal.me/chlebovec
 # Tested with latest Arduino core and connection is Working!